logicalrobotic/MLOpsProject/reports/README.md

 We have made a requirements.txt file in which we have stated all the libraries and packages.
 This file is used for a new member of the time to set up the right environment.
 The way the member can do this is by:
 1. $cd [path]
-2. pip install -r requirements.txt
+2. $pip install -r requirements.txt

 Afterwards you should be good to go.